 The Joint SHMA work has highlighted a number of potential growth options for Coventry, and highlighted the importance of the city's growth to the wider subregion.
 Taking into account the requirements of the NPPF, the recommendations of the Joint SHMA work, the responses to public consultation and findings of the Sustainability Appraisal, the Council consider the city's full OAN for housing to total 42,400 homes (2,120 per annum) between 2011 and 2031, with an OAN for affordable homes of 12,000 (600 per annum), which are to be provided as a proportion of total need and from within the existing housing stock.
+As set out above, although the 2014 based data suggests an increase in the OAN for the city it also shows that this is more than offset by a decrease in OAN across Warwickshire.
+As such, the housing needs of the HMA remain stable.
+In this context though the city's OAN will continue to be considered as a minimum level of provision for the purposes of this Plan.

 Delivering the city's housing need must however be considered within the context of deliverability, sustainable development, justifiable constraints and housing land supply.
 With this in mind the Council have reviewed and updated its Strategic Housing Land Availability Assessment (SHLAA) to reflect a joint methodology agreed across the HMA.
 This review has highlighted that the city can accommodate between 24,600 and 25,000 homes.
-As such, it is not possible to deliver the city's full housing needs within the city boundary and a shortfall of 17,800 homes exists.
+As such, it is not possible to deliver the city's full housing needs within the city boundary and a shortfall of at least 17,800 homes exists.
 Even without the significant level of unmet need the annualised rate of growth projected for the city (1,230 per annum on average) continues to represent a step change in regular housing growth within Coventry.
 It will also represent for the first time in over 50 years that the city has seen significant expansion of its urban area.

-As a result, the Council have worked openly and constructively with its neighbouring authorities, particularly over the last 18 months to agree a Joint Memorandum of Understanding (MoU) on housing delivery to support all Local Plans for Coventry and Warwickshire.
+As a result, the Council have worked openly and constructively with its neighbouring authorities, particularly over the last 18 months to agree a Joint Memorandum of Understanding (MoU) on housing delivery (2015) to support all Local Plans for Coventry and Warwickshire.
+This MOU is unchanged following the 2014 based data as the overall needs of the HMA remain stable and continued to be planned for in a positive way.
 At the time of writing this MoU has been endorsed by five of six authorities and seeks to demonstrate that the full needs of the HMA will be planned for over the course of the plan period.
 This approach has been progressed through the Duty to Cooperate (DtC) to help provide as much certainty as possible about how the city's full housing needs will be delivered.
 The Council recognises however that it can only go so far in this respect as it is inappropriate and beyond the powers of the Council to dictate terms and sites to other local authorities.